 “The male profile is in his late 40s (48 is the most common age) with a high income.
 He presents himself as a widower, with a degree and of average height (5’10”).
 He is most likely to have a career in engineering, has no interest in politics, a full head of light brown hair, and the photos are often taken at a slight distance.

 “The female profile is in her 20s (29 was the most common age), and also has a high income.
 She presents herself as a student, also with a degree and no interest in politics.
 She is 5’6”, has never been married, and has long brown hair and blue eyes.
 Photos used are often selfies of her wearing skimpy vest tops showing lots of cleavage.”

 Internet dating scammers will often make common errors in their profile details, as well as in their direct messages, which we’ll discuss in the following section.

 5. They Make Many Spelling and Grammatical Errors

 As we mentioned above, most online dating scams originate from non-English speaking countries, so if you notice that this person’s messages are filled with numerous spelling and grammatical errors—ones that even someone with a basic understanding of English wouldn’t make—be wary.

-What to Do: Another tactic you can use during your detective work is to keep an eye out for the tone of each message.
-Did they “forget” something you were talking about previously?
-Did they call you by the wrong name?
+For example, did the person “forget” something important you were talking about previously?
+Did they make an obvious error, such as calling you by the wrong name?
 Do they use different words to describe things?
 Do the messages sound like they’re coming from different people?

-If any of these become apparent, it could be because you’re talking with different members of the scammer’s team.
+If any of these become apparent, it could indicate you’re talking with different members of the team.